-To the parent of:

-Your application for fee waiver has been:
+nt or legal guardian of:ation for fee waiver has been:

-Approved - ALL fees will be waived for the school year.
+proved - ALL fees will be waived for the escnool year.

-Denied - for the following reason:
+nied - for the following reason: any of the clinible cote govies

-Your child does not qualify under a , , ,
+Your child does not qualify under , , ,

-entation necessary to determine if your child qualifies for fee
+nentation necessary to determine if your child qualifies for fee

 waivers.

 Other:

 Signed: Date:

-Signed:(Signature of school employee)
+(Signature of school employee)

-Darantal Annual Dights

-Parental Appeal Rights:
+Parent tal Appeal Rights: 👤

-Notice of Appeal form printed at the bottom of this you disagree with this decision.
-Include your name DELIVER YOUR APPEAL WITHIN TEN SCHOOL DA records.
-A school representative will contact you wito discuss your concerns.
-You will also be given a containing a complete statement of policies and presentations.

-REGAI S WILL BE SUSPENDED UNTIL THE FINAL DECISION IS MADE RDING YOUR APPEAL.
+DELIVER YO records.
+A so to discuss y containing OUR APPEAL WITHIN TEN SCHOOL C chool representative will contact you vour concerns.
+You will also be given a a complete statement of policies and EQUIREMENTS FOR PAYMENT OF FE ne, your child's name, and the date.
+YOU MUST MAIL OR HAND-DAYS OF RECEIVING THIS NOTICE.
+Keep a copy of the appeal for your within two weeks after receiving your appeal and schedule a meeting copy of the districts'/charter schools' Fee Waiver Appeals Policy procedures for appeals.
+ES WILL BE SUSPENDED UNTIL THE FINAL DECISION IS MADE ARDING YOUR APPEAL.

 Notice of Appeal:

-I, wish to appeal the decision regarding my application for
+l, wish to appeal the decision regarding my application for

-school fee waivers for the following reasons:
+waivers for the following reasons:

-My child's name is:
+Mv child's r name is:

-• understand that all fees will be suspended until a final decision has ticipate fully in all school activities during that time on the same
+Please sche been reach edule a meeting to discuss this appeal.
+I understand that all fees will be suspended until a final decision has articipate fully in all school activities during that time on the same

 Date:

 (Signature of person submitting the appeal)

-School Contact: Phone Number:
+School Con itact: Phone Number:

+Revised March 2025

-Service Agreement, Verification and Appeal Form
+Service Agreement Form

-Utah law states that an LEA may provide alternatives in lieu of fee waivers sufficient "to ensure that no student is denied the opportunity to participate in a class or school-sponsored or supported activity because of an inability to pay a fee."
-If offered, a student may choose to perform service in lieu of a fee waiver but a school district cannot require a student to perform service in lieu of a fee waiver.
+Utah law states that an LEA may allow a student to perform service in lieu of a fee "to ensure that no student is denied the opportunity to participate in a class or school-sponsored or supported activity because of an inability to pay a fee."
+If offered, a student may choose to perform service in lieu of a fee but a school district cannot require a student to perform service in lieu of a fee waiver.
 If your student chooses to perform service, there are options from which to choose to complete the service.
 Service options may include:

-- Service at the school, such as tutorial assistance to other students, or service outside of regular school hours as a student aide to school staff; - Service in the community such as at a nursing home or hospital; or - When special needs require, service in the home.
+- Service at the school, such as tutorial assistance to other students, or service outside of regular school hours as a student aide to school staff: - Service in the community such as at a nursing home or hospital; or - When special needs require, service in the home.

 (Student's name) agrees to complete hours of service (brief description)

-To be completed before: This will satisfy th ne student's fee obligat ion of \$
+To be completed before:(Date) This will satisfy t he student's fee obligati on of \$

-All services will be credited at the rate of \$ waived.
+All services will be credited at the rate of \$ waived. per hour.
+Once co mpleted, the student's s chool fees will be

 SIGNATURES:

 Student: Date:

-Parent: Date:
+Parent/Guardian: Date: -

 School Administrator: Date:

-The school district must ensure that a service assignment is appropriate to the age of the student, physical condition of the student, and maturity of the student.
+The school must ensure that a service assignment is appropriate to the age of the student, physical condition of the student, and maturity of the student.
 The assignment must also be consistent with state and federal laws, including the Federal Fair Labor Standards Act.
 This requires that the service must be performed 1) within a reasonable period of time, 2) each hour of service is credited at an amount at least equal to the current minimum wage, and 3) service hours worked per day and week are limited according to the student's age.

-For example, if a fee-waiver eligible student is assessed \$100 for school fees and the school policy is based upon a \$10 per hour service credit, then the student may be asked to perform up to 10 hours of service.
+For example, if a student is assessed \$100 for school fees and the school policy is based upon a \$10 per hour service credit, then the student may be asked to perform up to 10 hours of service.